thomas-ratz/Pixeldrain-to-m3u/README.md

 - `--output`: destination file (default `playlist.m3u`)
 - `--base-url`: point at a Pixeldrain mirror or self-host
 - `--overwrite`: replace an existing playlist file
+- `--onepace`: interpret `source` as a One Pace watch page (or omit to use the default page)
+- `--arc-filter`: repeatable filter that keeps arcs whose title contains the provided text

-You can also pass a raw list ID instead of the full URL.
-The CLI honors `PIXELDRAIN_BASE_URL` so you can globally override the domain.
+You can pass a raw list ID instead of a full Pixeldrain URL, and the CLI honors `PIXELDRAIN_BASE_URL` so you can globally override the domain.
+In One Pace mode, each playlist entry is grouped by arc (`group-title`) and prepends the arc name in the title, matching common IPTV playlist conventions.

 ## Tests